Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/iotopstress.png)
 **Figure 25** iotop example.

-In my case you can see that he tell us that the most utilizes program in the IO of our hard disk is stress, you also can see that he specify the hdd by side of that, which tell us what option has being used in stress command.
+In my case you can see that it tell us that the most utilizes program in the IO of my hard disk is stress, you also can see that it specify the hdd by side of that, which tell us what option has being used in stress command.

 In the iotop you can also see the swapin value, and in my case as you saw earlier, my swap are really utilizes by some program, so I checked it out and find what is the program that used my swap.